The Human Truth Foundation

 Health:

-Public health in Norway is very good.
-Norway comes in the best 20 in its food aid and health contributions and WHO compliance32, its fertility rate13 (amongst the best in Europe), its average life expectancy11 and in its adolescent birth rate20.
-It does better than average in its immunizations take-up33 and in its smoking rate34 (one of the best in Europe).
-But, things could still be better.
-Norway does worse than average in its suicide rate35 and in its alcohol consumption rate36 (still low for Europe).
-The number of overweight adults has increased by 14% over the last 40 years.
+Norway does relatively well in encouraging good health, compared to many other countries.
+Norway comes in the best 20 in its food aid and health contributions and WHO compliance33, its average life expectancy11 and in its adolescent birth rate21.
+It does better than average in its immunizations take-up34, its smoking rate35 (amongst the lowest in Europe) and in its fertility rate14 (but high for Europe).
+Norway still has work to do.
+Norway does worse than average in its suicide rate36 and in its alcohol consumption rate37 (still low for Europe).
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Norway improved by +6.4yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Norway's peak fertility rate was 2.98 in 1964.

 Life Expectancy